 1. Boykin Spaniel

-A close relative of (or rather a mixture of) an American Water Spaniels, Pointers and Retrievers, Boykin Spaniel is a breed that has originated in South Carolina back in the beginning of 20th century.
-These rare best hunting dogs are especially loved by serious hunters and have gathered some decent (but not highest) rankings on the hunting dogs charts across multiple dog hunting online resources.
+A close relative of (or rather a mixture of) American Water Spaniels, Pointers, and Retrievers, Boykin Spaniel is a breed that has originated in South Carolina back at the beginning of the 20th century.

 2. Brittany Spaniel

 Brittany's dog breed, which originated in France sometime in the 1800s, is across different Spaniels and English Setters.

 Brittanies were bred for pointing and retrieving.
 They are a quick and curious breed, and they do need a lot of exercise daily, as they can get quite destructive when they do not get enough of it.

 Aside from being simply cute, adorable, and friendly family dogs, Brittany's breed is different from other pointers because it is closer to the ground and will outmaneuver most other pointers by deftly running through its bushes and trees.